mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Subscribe To/Unsubscribe From a Repository

 Use `/gitlab subscribe owner[/repo] [features]` to subscribe a Mattermost channel to receive posts for new merge requests and/or issues, or other features (as listed above), from a GitLab repository.
+Ensure that the webhook is configured, otherwise this will not work properly.

 Use `/gitlab unsubscribe owner/repo` to unsubscribe from it.